srividhyaprakash/NotesVP/Reinforcement Learning.md

     states come to a halt. i.e states terminate after a certain number of timesteps.
 For example, cluster tool once all the wafes have been processed.

-Non-episodic:
+Non-episodic (continuous):

     states don't come to a halt. i.e states do not terminate.
-For example, robot learning to walk.si
+For example, robot learning to walk.
 Off-policy:

     The agent learns about the action-value function a = max Q(s,a,θ) while following the behaviour distribution thereby ensuring adequate exploration.